Tommos0/TEAM/pointclouds.md

 We will approach the 3 repos as a developer who has just found http://ahn2.pointclouds.nl/ and wants to re-use the visualization for his/her own data.
 During the 3 steps we will update the documentation, build infrastructure and code where needed.

-If the team is large enough or for the second sprint I want to follow the tutorials of the photogrammetry pipelines: https://github.com/NLeSC/structure-from-motion and https://github.com/ImproPhoto/pymicmac.
+The second sprint I want to follow the tutorials of the photogrammetry pipelines: https://github.com/NLeSC/structure-from-motion and https://github.com/ImproPhoto/pymicmac.
 By testing these tutorials we will most likely run into problems, will improve the tutorial, installation documentation while solving these problems.

+The third sprint I want to follow the tutorials for pointcloud analysis https://github.com/NLeSC/PattyAnalytics .
+We also want to have a pointcloud viewer integrate into Regis https://github.com/ReGIS-org/regis, clicking a polygon in a 2d map should show the pointcloud of that area.
+This would give the the https://github.com/eEcoLiDAR project a boost.